martingrassl/openhab-mybmw/README.md

 # Disclaimer
 Please download the **appropriate file for your installation**.
 The 3.4.5 file will work for 3.4.x, 4.1.x and 4.2.x will work only for the same version right now!

+Only 4.2.x and 4.3.x contain the fix for the captcha token!

 # MyBMW Binding